elesto-dao/elesto/docs/Explanation/ADR/adr-001-docs-structure.md

 Reference documentation includes several different forms:

 - **README.md** - This document outlines the purpose of the reference documentation as per the use-case documentation strategy and methodology.
 In addition, the README also links to documentation that is created from the code itself, specifically:
-    - Code Documentation in the form of Go Docs
+  - Code documentation in the form of Go Docs
   - Swagger API documentation
 - **GLOSSARY.md** - Review and maintenance must be regularly and consistently applied.
 These form the terms of reference for users and ensure that discussion and design are based on consistent terms of reference.
 This file will be similar to [Cosmos Network Glossary](https://v1.cosmos.network/glossary) and can reference this.
-- **MODULES.md** - A markdown document that has references to module-relevant documentation
+- **MODULES.md** - A markdown document that has references to module-relevant documentation.

 ##### docs/Reference/use-cases

 The `use-cases` folder describes Elesto use cases.
 Ideally, use cases are written in behavior-driven development (BDD) format.
-Use case content should be dry and avoid explanations covered in the explanation documentation.
+Use case content is dry and avoids explanations that are covered in the explanation documentation.

 ##### docs/Reference/architecture

 The `architecture` folder contains architecture diagrams such as component, activity, and sequence diagrams as relevant.
-Specifically, these assets should be in a format suitable for version management and easy to update.
-Therefore, these diagrams should be in SVG or DOT format and not image formats (JPEG, PNG, and so on).
+Specifically, these assets are in a format suitable for version management and easy to update.
+Therefore, these diagrams are created in Scalable Vector Graphics (SVG) or DOT format.
+Do not create diagrams in non-editable image formats (JPEG, PNG, and so on).

 #### docs/Explanation

 The `Explanation` folder contains content that provides context for readers and is discursive.
-See the [Divio Explanation page](https://documentation.divio.com/explanation/#) for more detail.
+See the [Divio Explanation page](https://documentation.divio.com/explanation/#).

 - **docs/explanation/README.md** - This file orients the reader and explains the content.

 ##### docs/Explanation/ADR